 Maryam was born in 1948 in Asaba, which is now in Delta State.
 She completed her elementary schooling there.
-Her parents were Leonard Nwanone Okogwu, an Igbo, from Asaba, and Hajiya Asabe Halima Mohammed, Hausa from what is now Niger State.
+Her parents were Leonard Nwanone Okogwu, an Igbo, from Asaba, and Hajiya Asabe Halima Mohammed, a Hausa from what is now Niger State.
 Later, she relocated to Kaduna in the north, where she completed her secondary school at Queen Amina’s College Kaduna.
-At the Federal Training Centre in Kaduna, she obtained her diploma as secretary.
-Later, she graduated with a certificate in computer science from the NCR Institute in Lagos and certification in secretaryship from La Salle Extension University in Chicago, Illinois.
+At the Federal Training Centre in Kaduna, she obtained her diploma as a secretary.
+Later, she graduated with a certificate in computer science from the NCR Institute in Lagos and a certification in secretaryship from La Salle Extension University in Chicago, Illinois.
 Just before turning twenty-one, on September 6, 1969, she wedded Major Ibrahim Badamasi Babangida.

 Two daughters, Aisha and Halima, and two boys, Mohammed and Aminu, made up their family of four.
 In 1983, Maryam Babangida assumed the presidency of the Nigerian Army Officers Wives Association (NAOWA) upon her husband’s appointment as Chief of Army Staff.